 It is the only exclusively Brazilian biome and occupies 11% of the country.
 Its name comes from a native language of Brazil, the Tupi-Guarani and means white forest.
 However, this biome is the most undervalued and little known because of its aridity.

 The climate of the caatinga is semi arid and soils are stony.
 The vegetation is steppe and savannah like and is characterized by a great adaptation to aridity (xerophyte vegetation) often prickly.
 The caatinga trees lose their leaves during dry season, leaving a landscape full of whitish trunks.

-Plant families predominating caatinga landscape are Cactaceae (Cereus, Melocactus or Pilosocereus genera are common), Bromeliaceae and Euphorbiaceae, but representatives from Asteraceae, Malvaceae and Fabaceae can also been found.
+Plant families predominating caatinga landscape are Cactaceae (Cereus, Melocactus or Pilosocereus genera are common), Bromeliaceae and Euphorbiaceae, but representatives from Asteraceae, Malvaceae and Poaceae can also been found.
 A typical native caatinga species is Juazeiro (Ziziphus joazeiro, Rhamnaceae).

 The caatinga conservation status is also critical.
 About 80% of the caatinga is already anthropizated.
 The main motive for this degradation is the food industry and mining.

 Pampa is a biome that occupies a single state in Brazil, Rio Grande do Sul covering only 2% of the country.
 Pampa biome is also very well represented in Uruguay and northern Argentina.
 It includes a large diversity of landscapes, ranging from plains, mountains and rocky outcrops, but the more typical are grass fields with hills and isolated trees nearby water courses.